SwedishLesbian/coterie/docs/index.md

 3. Explore the [Conversion Guide](conversion-guide.md) for implementation details
 4. Check the [Component Roadmap](component-roadmap.md) for priority components
 5. Find tasks to work on in the [Conversion Checklist](conversion-checklist.md)
+6. Review the [Development Session Summary](development-session-summary.md) to pick up where we left off

 ## Key Project Goals